matthewliuswims/jestExpoTransformError/README.md

 };
 ```

-6. changed `"test": "node ./node_modules/jest/bin/jest.js --watchAll"` in package.json to `"test": "jest"` #NOTE: the jest node module no longer even exists at this point....
+6. changed `"test": "node ./node_modules/jest/bin/jest.js --watchAll"` in package.json to `"test": "jest"` NOTE: the jest node module no longer even exists at this point....which makes sense why previous command no longer succesfully runs

-7. result: jest is now working, but the two bootstrapped jest tests in App-test.js do NOT work (while StyledTest-test.js does)
+7. `npm test` - jest at this point is now working, but the two bootstrapped jest tests in App-test.js do NOT work (while StyledTest-test.js does)

 ### NOTE:

-1. removing after step `6` of reproduction steps
+1. After step `6` of reproduction steps, removing
 `  "jest": {
     "preset": "jest-expo"
   },` in package.json does not change results